Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 ## Variable Frequency Drives and spindles

-Millenium Machines and user @ninemile have made great strides in getting VFDs to talk to RRF via RD485 and Modbus.
+[Millenium Machines](https://www.millennium-machines.com/){target=_blank} and user @NineMile have made great strides in getting VFDs to talk to RRF via RS485 and Modbus.
+They have created a "daemon macro framework for RepRapFirmware v3.6+, which helps to implement RS485 Spindle Control, Monitoring and Feedback across different VFD types."
+See the [ArborCTL github repository here](https://github.com/MillenniumMachines/ArborCTL){target=_blank} for details.

+Currently supported VFDs are the Shihlin SL3 and Huanyang HY02D223B.